 We have a number of things being developed, and I look forward to sharing updates with you all when it’s possible to do so.

-But for now we’ll be kicking off these weekly blogs, a space where we can all discuss various things that impact artists in the world.
+But for now we’ll be kicking off these regular blogs, a space where we can all discuss various things that impact artists in the world.
 I believe the power of being part of an ongoing conversation can lead to new levels of understanding and change, so hopefully you’ll all feel safe to share your own thoughts and experiences throughout the comment sections of these posts going forward.

 The world is in a strange place right now (yes, that’s very much an understatement, but there’s a reason I often express myself via visuals instead of words… says the man who is deep into one seriously rambling introduction… yikes!).
 Our reality is intense, uncertain, often terrifying, and frequently overwhelming.
 But it’s times like these that we need art the most, both the act of creating it and the joy of experiencing it.